 - Major weight gain or weight loss

-If signs such as these are seen, please call UBH Denton immediately at 940-320-8100 for a free and confidential assessment.
+If signs such as these are seen, please call UBH Denton immediately at (940) 320-8100 for a free and confidential assessment.
 Prior to admission, please review our list of items to bring and what we recommend you leave at home.
+In the case of a medical emergency or crisis, please dial 911 or go to the nearest emergency room.

 Watch the video below to help you understand the effects of bullying on adolescents and how to help them become empowered.